OleksiiKova/hangman/README.md

 ## Technologies

 1. lucid.app - to create a flowchart.
-2. VSCode - to write Python code.
+2. Python - programming language used for the creation of the game.
+3. VSCode - was used as the primary local IDE for coding.
-3. GitHub - to store the project's code.
+4. GitHub - to store the project's code.
-4. Heroku - to deploy my application.
+5. Heroku - to deploy my application.

 ## UX